The curvatures of spherically symmetric Finsler metrics in $R^n$: Introduction

+Notice that the metrics in the second case are singular at some tangent directions.
+Thus we prove that all regular Landsberg metrics of this class must be Berwaldian.

 Another fundamental topic in Finsler geometry is to classify or look for the metrics with constant flag curvature.
 Till now, as far as our knowledge, a local classification theorem is merely done for Randers metrics \cite{BRS} and square metrics \cite{Zh0} \cite{SY} and both of them are $(\alpha,\beta)$-metrics.
 It is still open that if there exist other type of $(\alpha,\beta)$-metrics with constant flag curvature.
-If imposing the condition of locally projective flatness, B. Li and Z. Shen prove that this kind of $(\alpha,\beta)$-metrics are exactly either the Randers type or the square type \cite{LS}.
+If imposing the condition of local projective flatness, B. Li and Z. Shen prove that this kind of $(\alpha,\beta)$-metrics are exactly either the Randers type or the square type \cite{LS}.

-Furthermore, except for the Randers metrics, the examples with constant flag curvature we know are all local projectively flat.
-Can we find a method to construct a Finsler metric on a manifold is not Randers, not local projectively flat?
+Furthermore, except for the Randers metrics, the examples with constant flag curvature we know are all locally projectively flat.
+Can we find a method to construct a Finsler metric on a manifold which is of scalar flag curvature, but not Randers, not locally projectively flat?
 This is an open problem proposed by Z. Shen \cite{Sh1}.

 In this paper, we calculate the Riemann curvature of spherically symmetric Finsler metrics and obtain three characterized partial differential equations of those metrics of constant flag curvature, a partial differential equation to characterize Einstein metrics.
 From them, we can observe some specific solutions and find an effective way to construct some non-Randers, non-projective Finsler metrics and all of its flag curvatures are constant.
 For the convenience, two examples are listed here: \begin{enumerate} \item[(1)]The Finsler metric